rosehartman/frog-trap/trap_model_manduscript copy.md

 We represent this system with a two-patch metapopulation model with two life stages (juveniles and adults).
 Adults survive at rate $S$, reproduce at rate $f$ and and juveniles recruit at patch-dependent rates $J_i$.
 Juvenile recruitment rates in each patch are  stochastic, with standard deviation $\sigma_{Ji}$

 One patch is an ecological trap with introduced fish ("predator patch"), and one is undisturbed ("predator-free patch").
 Predators reduce juvenile recruitment by a factor of $(1-p)$.
 We consider predation pressure as an exogenous variable; though fish have a large effect on frog populations, frog larvae make up a very small percentage of fish diet so are unlikely to effect fish abundance (Joseph et al. 2011).
 Predation does not affect adult survival.
-For a single patch $i$, the population projection matrix is:
+For a single patch $i$ with predation, the population projection matrix is:

 $$B_i = \begin{bmatrix}
           0 & f_1 \\
           J_i (1-p) & S_i
         \end{bmatrix}$$

+In the absence of predation, the $(1-p)$ term is removed.

 We simplify the active process of habitat choice by individuals into a set fraction of individuals dispersing passively to each patch.
 All juveniles disperse, and a proportion of juveniles $d$ settle in patch with predation.
 Juveniles are the only dispersing stage, and become adults once they settle in their destination patch.
 The dispersal matrix for the juvenile stage in a two-patch system is:

 $$M_J = \begin{bmatrix}
-          d & d-1 \\
+          d & 1-d \\
-          d-1 & d
+          1-d & d
         \end{bmatrix}$$

 Combining these two matrices, the metapopulation projection matrix $A$ for a system where demography occurs before dispersal is (adapted from Hunter and Caswell 2005):